yyle88/must/README.md

 	// Simulate a function that may return an error result, err := someFunction()
-	must.Done(err)   // Panics if err is non-nil must.Nice(result) // Panics if result is the zero value (nil or empty)
+	must.Done(err)   // Panics if err is non-nil must.Nice(result) // Panics if result is the zero value (empty/none)

 	fmt.Println("Result is:", result)
 }